-We use China as a test case to examine the effect of genetic distance on differences in economic preferences and related behaviors.
+We use China as a test case to examine the effect of genetic distance on differences in preferences and related behaviors.
 China is a proper case because Chinese population is genetically heterogeneous (Du et al., 1997; Zhao and Lee, 1989).
 Besides, whereas there is a large variation in genetic distance across cities, the Chinese cities are far more homogeneous in cultural and other aspects, this helps mitigate the confounding influences including religious, linguistic and institutional distance.

-We measure a rich set of economic preferences and behaviors with data from China City Statistical Yearbook and China Family Panel Studies (CFPS).
-We provide a series of evidence that genetic distance accounts for variation in economic preferences and behaviors.
+We measure a rich set of preferences and behaviors with data from China City Statistical Yearbook and China Family Panel Studies (CFPS).
+We provide a series of evidence that genetic distance accounts for variation in preferences and behaviors.
 First, we find that genetic distance is positively correlated with differences in entrepreneurship, saving behavior and individualism among cities in China.
 Second, to address the problem of migration, we conduct our main analysis with data from CFPS, which can identify local people.
-We find that genetic distance has a positive and significant effect on differences in risk preference, trust and collectivism after controlling for potential confounding factors, including geographic distance, differences in culture and environment.
-Genetic distance explains 12-16% of a standard deviation of differences in risk preference and collectivism, and 22.69% of a standard deviation of trust differences.
-Third, we further test the effect of genetic distance on economic behaviors and find that genetic distance has a positive and significant effect on differences in entrepreneurship, risk taking behavior, saving behavior, cooperative behavior and prosocial behavior.
-We find that genetic distance accounts for 9.95% of a standard deviation of differences in entrepreneurship, about 15% of a standard deviation of differences in saving, cooperative and prosocial behaviors, and 20.06% of a standard deviation of risk taking behavior differences.
+We find that genetic distance has a positive and significant effect on differences in risk preference, time preference and social preference (trust and collectivism-individualism) after controlling for potential confounding factors, including geographic distance, difference in culture and environment.
+Genetic distance explains about 12% of a standard deviation of difference in risk preference, 10.8% of a standard deviation of difference in time preference, and 9%-23% of a standard deviation of difference in social preference.
+Third, we test the effect of genetic distance on behaviors and find that genetic distance has a positive and significant effect on differences in entrepreneurship, risk-taking behavior, saving behavior, cooperative behavior and prosocial behavior.
+We find that genetic distance accounts for 9.95% of a standard deviation of difference in entrepreneurship, about 20% of a standard deviation of differences in saving, risk-taking and cooperative behaviors, and 12.84% of a standard deviation of difference in prosocial behavior.
+We further test whether genetic distance affects behaviors directly or through the channel of preferences, and find that genetic distance’s effects on differences in entrepreneurship and prosocial behavior are due to preference differences.
+In addition, we provide evidence that genetic distance exerts different influences on preferences and behaviors for each sex: genetic distance explains differences in risk preference, time preference, trust, risk-taking behavior and cooperative behavior in females, but has no effects on males.
+However, in males, but not females, genetic distance accounts for differences in collectivism, entrepreneurship and pro-social behavior

 Our study contributes to the recent literature that relates genetics with economic outcomes.
 For example, Spolaore and Wacziarg (2009) proposed that genetic distance increases cross-national income difference because genetic distance has a barrier effect on the diffusion of development.
 Ashraf and Galor (2013) showed that genetic diversity within a society has a hump-shaped effect on development outcomes.
-Our paper is different from theirs because we argue that gene determines economic preferences and behaviors rather than genetic distance’s barrier effect.
+Our paper is different from theirs because we argue that gene determines preferences and behaviors rather than genetic distance’s barrier effect.
 We use a unique genetic marker to calculate the genetic distance that tries to capture the genetic variation of causal genes across regions.
 In addition, we compare regions within a country, which helps mitigates the confounding influences due to the omission of many variables typical of cross-country comparisons.